leigao97/minimal-llama/README.md

 python inference.py
 ```

-Refer to `finetune.py` and implment your own training code.
+Refer to `finetune.py` and implement your own training code.